-A student who does not meet satisfactory financial aid progress requirements will be placed on a term of financial aid warning in which they will still receive federal aid for that term only despite not meeting the progress requirements.
-If the student has not regained satisfactory financial aid progress by the end of the warning term, the student’s future federal aid will be suspended until progress requirements are met or the student is granted a semester of an appeal.
+A student who does not meet satisfactory financial aid progress requirements will be placed on financial aid warning.
+A student on financial aid warning may receive federal financial aid for that term only despite not meeting the progress requirement.
+If the student has not regained satisfactory progress by the end of the warning term, the student will be ineligible for future aid until financial aid progress requirements are met or the student is granted a semester of an appeal.

 A student who still does not meet the financial aid progress requirements upon completion of their financial aid warning term will have all future federal aid suspended until the financial aid progress requirements are met.
 A student may appeal to have federal aid reinstated for one term by filing a written appeal with the Financial Aid Office (see appeals below).